alunera-data/animal-shelter-ml/README.md

 If you reuse code from this repository, please provide proper attribution.

-> 📝 _This project was developed independently.
+> _This project was developed independently.
-> ChatGPT (OpenAI) was used to support structure, phrasing and planning.
+> ChatGPT (OpenAI) was used to support structure, planning and phrasing.
-> All modeling, decisions and implementation were performed and reviewed by the author._
+> All modeling, evaluation and reporting were performed and reviewed by the author._